Tanmay7404/Overnight_Hackathon_CSEA/README.md

 Provides a clear and organized interface for instructors to review submissions and leave comments Students can access detailed feedback from auto-grading and instructor reviews

+**AI Feedback and Code Correction using Gemini:**

+The website uses Gemini for showing what error the user has made on his/her code.
+Not only is code corrected but feedback is also given.
+Even if the code is correct feedback is still given to the student for improvement purposes.

 **User Experience (UX)**